Image

 Although manslaughter charges in Smithville, MO carry serious consequences, they are not guaranteed outcomes.
 A well-prepared defense can challenge the prosecution’s case, expose weaknesses in the evidence, and, in some situations, lead to reduced charges or a dismissal.

-• Miranda Violations and Statement Issues: Statements obtained in or around Smithville, MO without proper legal safeguards may be excluded from evidence.
+• Miranda or Statement Issues: If you were questioned in or around Smithville, MO without proper warnings or your rights were ignored, your statements may not be allowed in court.

 At Combs Waterkotte, we fight to protect your rights, your freedom, and your future.